 Can I Receive a Lump Sum Settlement From an MA Workers’ Compensation Claim?

 In some cases, if your injury is very serious and you are unable to return to your former job, the insurance company for your employer may offer you a lump sum settlement.
-The insurance company pays agreed upon lump-sum settlement fees.
+The insurance company pays the agreed upon lump-sum settlement fees.

-This type of workers’ compensation settlement is a contract between you, the insurer, and in some cases your employer.
+This type of workers’ compensation settlement is a contract between you, the insurer, and in some cases, your employer.
 It is a one-time payment that is made in place of your weekly compensation checks and certain other benefits.
 When you accept a lump sum settlement, you give up certain rights.
-An experienced Massachusetts workers’ compensation lawyer can help you carefully consider whether or not settling your case is in your best interest.
+An experienced MA workers’ compensation lawyer can help you carefully consider whether or not settling your case is in your best interest.